Panama Canal Panama Travel Guide

 Discover local wildlifeThough the Centennial Bridge is iconic, finding specific viewpoints along the highway offers unique photographic angles of the Canal and the impressive bridge itself.

 Explore Canal townsTaking the Panama Canal Railway from The Capital of panama to Colón (or vice-versa) is an unique experience.
-This historical train ride provides a scenic parallel perspective of the Canal's path through the rainforest.
+This historic train ride provides a scenic parallel perspective of the Canal's path through the rainforest.

 Ride the historic railwayA scenic strip of territory built from excavated material from the Canal, connecting four small islands.
 It offers excellent views of the city skyline, Casco Viejo, and ships.